apple/foundationdb/_sources/technical-overview.rst.txt

 * :doc:`testing`: FoundationDB uses a combined regime of robust simulation, live performance testing, and hardware-based failure testing to meet exacting standards of correctness and performance.

+* :doc:`kv-architecture` provides a description of every major role a process in FoundationDB can fulfill.

 .. toctree::
    :maxdepth: 1
    :titlesonly: